mclancy96/rails-mock-code-challenge-bug-tracker/README.md

 ## The Domain

 The company needs to track bugs across multiple projects.
 Each project has a `name` and a `deadline`.
 Each bug has a `title` and a `severity` (e.g., low, medium, high), and belongs to a project.
-Each bug can have many status updates (e.g., "Open", "In Progress", "Resolved"), and each status update has a `message` and a `created_at` timestamp.
+Each bug can have many status updates (e.g., "Open", "In Progress", "Resolved").
+You will need to create a `StatusUpdate` model, where each status update has a `message` and a `created_at` timestamp, and belongs to a bug.

 ## Instructions / Deliverables

 Read through the instructions to get a sense of the scope of this code challenge, and then tackle them one by one.

-1. Create the associations between models.
+1. Create the associations between models, including a `StatusUpdate` model that belongs to a bug.
 You may need to alter the schema to get your code working.
 Once set up, you should be able to run `bin/rails db:seed` without errors, and confirm in a `bin/rails console` that bugs, projects, and status updates have the correct relationships.

 2. On the bugs index page, a bug's `title` should link to its show page.